scruss/micropython-SYN6988/README.md

 If the board is connected correctly, the red Ready LED will be lit when the TTS is not speaking.
-This LED will go out when the TTS is speaking, and the RDY pin will go low shortly (about 0.1 s) after the speech starts, and go high when speech is finished.
+This LED will go out when the TTS is speaking, and the RDY pin will go low shortly (about 0.1 to 0.7 s) after the speech starts, and go high when speech is finished.

 If the initialization code above is used, the following MicroPython